abarker/typped/doc/sphinx_docs/dispatching.rst

            processed_left = tail_handler()

-Instead of directly calling a fixed head or tail handler for a token, the ``recursive_parse`` function instead calls a function ``dispatch_handler`` (which also takes an argument specifying whether to fetch a head or a tail handler).
-This dispatching function goes down a priority-sorted list of boolean-valued precondition-testing functions which have been registered for the current token, each of which is associated with a particular handler function.
-The handler function associated with the highest-priority precondition-testing function which evaluates to true in the current conditions is chosen to handle the token in the given context.
-That is, the first match in the sorted list is used.
-The selected handler function is then returned (with its arguments bound, since they are known) and is called in the usual way.
+Instead of directly calling a fixed head or tail handler for a token, the ``recursive_parse`` function instead calls a function ``dispatch_handler``.
+This function takes an argument which specifies whether to fetch a head or a tail handler.
+This function select a construct, as described above, and returns the handler function.
+For convenience the arguments to the handler are bound, since they are already known.

 The typing system which is implemented in the Typped parser is also based on the preconditioned dispatching design.
 Type-signature information can optionally be associated with any particular head or tail handler function.
-These handler functions, in turn, are always associated with particular preconditions functions.
 The type system is discussed more in later sections.

 .. note::